nrdvana/userp/doc/protocol.md

   * Integer - the infinite set of integers, also allowing "named values" (i.e. Enum)
   * Symbol  - an infinite subset of Unicode strings
-  * Choice  - a type composed of other types, ranges of types, or constant values
+  * Choice  - a type composed of other types, subsets of types, or constant values
   * Array   - A sequence of elements identified by position in one or more dimensions
   * Record  - A sequence of elements identified by name